yale-nlp/fine-grained-lt/README.md

 pre-commit install
 ```

-We also create a new environment specifically for the <a href="https://github.com/ThomasScialom/QuestEval#text-simplification">QuestEval</a> evaluation metric, using the following steps:
+We also create a new environment specifically for the <a href="https://github.com/ThomasScialom/QuestEval#text-simplification">QuestEval</a> evaluation metric, using the following steps.
+Note we've modified the requirements file from the original `requirements.txt` file, so kindly use the QuestEval version in this directory.
 ```
 # Create environment and install requirements
 conda create --name questeval python=3.9